specialmoves/coding-standards-front-end/README.md

 Development Process

-Annotate designs to:
-Identify a colour palette.
-Identify the "base styles" using a "typography-first" approach:
-Identify the body copy (the most common block of copy) and its following properties:
-Font family.
-Font size.
-Line height.
-Identify text-based grouping elements (and their box models):
-Paragraphs.
-Lists.
-Heading groups.
-Identify six levels of headings.
-Identify form elements
-Legends.
-Labels.
-Inputs.
-Identify style patterns, subpatterns and pattern parts (starting with most common and smallest first):
-Actions
-Navigation
-Content blocks
-etc...
-Identify layout patterns:
-Grids
-Positioning
-etc...
-Identify animation patterns:
-Colour transitions (e.g. on simple links)
-Show & hide (e.g. reveals, slides, fades) etc...
-Identify interaction patterns:
-Clicks
-Drags
-Hovers (including simple links) etc...
-Produce a draft mapping of the relationships between patterns in each set.
-Build a toolkit:
-with the following sections:
-Base styles
-Demo of style patterns.
-Demo of layout patterns.
-Demo of animation patterns.
-Demo of interaction patterns.
-Components built from the patterns. and with the following features:
-Self-annotating and with common language between design and development.
-A reference for default typography, padding, margin etc.
-Built-in relationship mapping.
-Testable.
-A few notes on the why...
+1. Annotate designs to:
+	1. Identify a colour palette.
+	2. Identify the "base styles" using a "typography-first" approach:
+		1. Identify the body copy (the most common block of copy) and its following properties:
+			* Font family.
+			* Font size.
+			* Line height.
+		2. Identify text-based grouping elements (and their box models):
+			* Paragraphs.
+			* Lists.
+			* Heading groups.
+		3. Identify six levels of headings.
+		4. Identify form elements
+			* Legends.
+			* Labels.
+			* Inputs.
+	3. Identify style patterns, subpatterns and pattern parts (starting with most common and smallest first):
+		* Actions
+		* Navigation
+		* Content blocks
+		* etc...
+	4. Identify layout patterns:
+		* Grids
+		* Positioning
+		* etc...
+	5. Identify animation patterns:
+		* Colour transitions (e.g. on simple links)
+		* Show & hide (e.g. reveals, slides, fades)
+		* etc...
+	6. Identify interaction patterns:
+		* Clicks
+		* Drags
+		* Hovers (including simple links)
+		* etc...
+2. Produce a draft mapping of the relationships between patterns in each set.
+3. Build a toolkit:
+	* with the following sections:
+		* Base styles
+		* Demo of style patterns.
+		* Demo of layout patterns.
+		* Demo of animation patterns.
+		* Demo of interaction patterns.
+		* Components built from the patterns.
+	* and with the following features:
+		* Self-annotating and with common language between design and development.
+		* A reference for default typography, padding, margin etc.
+		* Built-in relationship mapping.
+		* Testable.

 A collection of best practise standards from around the web and for our specific project needs.

 This work is licensed under a Creative Commons License by the contributors.